PerryWolfe93/PerryWolfe93.github.io/dataStructuresAndAlgorithms.md

 One issue with this method will arise if the user saves data both locally and remotely and stores different data on each without syncing.
 In this scenario, one of the databases will have to take precedence over the other resulting in some data loss.

 Although I did not finish this enhancement, I do not think it will be difficult to implement once all of the bugs are worked out of my project.
 Until the application can function using both local and remote users, this enhancement cannot be completed.
+The code displayed below shows the data storage and retrieval methods used by the local SQLite database.

 [Back to Home Page](/)